 New York, NY 10065

-You will have 3 to 5 harvesting sessions to collect enough cells.
-The exact number of sessions depends on the number of stem cells that are collected in each session.
-You will be told each day if you need to return for another harvesting session.
-Each session will last 3 to 4 hours.
+The exact number of sessions you have depends on the number of stem cells harvested in each session.
+Your healthcare provider will tell you each day if you need to come back for another harvesting session.

 After Your Procedure

-Your stem cells will be brought to our stem cell laboratory, where they’ll be frozen and stored safely until your transplant day.
+Once your stem cells are harvested, they’ll be brought to our stem cell laboratory, where they’ll be frozen and stored safely until your transplant day.
 Your care team will tell you how long your stem cells will be frozen and stored.
 It may be weeks or months, depending on your care plan.Back to top

-- Have numbness or tingling in your lips, hands, or feet
+- Numbness or tingling in your lips, hands, or feet

-- Have significant pain on the left side of your body
+- A lot of pain on the left side of your body

 - A bad headache and any neurological (nerve) changes, such as: